 So bad that if you aren’t paying attention when it finally starts leaking out, that your walls, your desk and yes, that wonderful carpet or laminate flooring will need to be repainted, repaired or replaced.
 Often involving some other form of insurance claim that ups your premiums, and incurs an excess.

 So What Can You Do?

-Putting the printer on a tray with a lip around the edge will save you from a flood scenario but it won’t stop the internal electronics and the printer workings from failing over time.
+Putting the printer on a tray with a lip around the edge will save you from a flood scenario but it won’t stop the internal electronics, backing up or soiling over time.

 Sucking ink out of the waste pads sounds easy but have you ever tried releasing urine from a nappy or diaper?
 These pads are designed to retain a certain amount of ink so all you’ll ever do is return the pads to roughly a quarter empty and even then you still have to get to them.

 Install an external waste kit… Yes, Ok, so I’m biased but in all seriousness do any of the other options sound better??!

 So, Which Waste Kit?

 Yes, you can indeed build your own bottle with a hole punched in the side and some tape to hold it in place..
 It’ll work so long as you don’t have kids, aren’t clumsy and don’t forget to empty it before the ink reaches the hole…

 … and yes, you could buy a cheap, poor quality knock off complete with stolen documentation that’s been rebranded because they just want to make a fast buck but don’t understand the actual physics involved.

 But, no..
 Let’s not beat about the bush.
 If you have kids, if you don’t want a waste ink grenade equivalent waiting to go off, and if you’ve ever heard the expression “Buy cheap, buy twice” then you’ll be considering our Printer Potty kits.